Full dress uniform: Chilean Army

-Though full dress uniform in the Chilean Army typically is feldgrau, some units wear more colorful uniforms; here, a ceremonial cavalry unit wears a dress uniform based on an early twentieth-century uniform of German dragoons.
+Though full dress uniform in the Chilean Army typically is feldgrau, some units wear more colorful uniforms.
+Here, a ceremonial cavalry unit wears a dress uniform based on an early twentieth-century uniform of German dragoons.

-The usual full dress uniform of the Chilean Army is based on twentieth-century German feldgrau uniforms; however, several units wear more colorful full dress uniforms.
+The usual full dress uniform of the Chilean Army is based on twentieth-century German feldgrau uniforms.
+Several units wear more colorful full dress uniforms.
 Cadets of the "Bernardo O'Higgins Riquelme" military academy wear a Prussian blue uniform with Pickelhaube, based on the uniform worn by the Wilhelmine foot guard regiments.
 Some military units, including the Chacabuco and Rancagua regiments, wear a blue uniform from the War of the Pacific during parades as full dress, with kepis as headdress.

 The Buin regiment (2nd Army division in the Santiago Metropolitan region) has reintroduced the infantry regimental uniform of the Chilean War of Independence, having been formed in December 1810 as the 1st Infantry Regiment "Chilean Grenadiers", the original unit of the Chilean Army.
 The 1st Cavalry Regiment and the Krupp Artillery Battery of the 1st Artillery Regiment, both ceremonial units of the Army, have since 2012 worn the early-twentieth-century Prussian-style full dress uniforms of the Army's cavalry and artillery branches.

 Chilean Navy

 The Chilean naval officer's dress uniform is navy-blue with a peaked hat, sword strap (for petty officers, colour escorts and cadets, only during parades and ceremonies), navy-blue trousers, and black boots.
-The enlisted uniform (for sailors) evinces a mix of Prussian and British influences, having a sailor cap with the dress) while the Marine enlisted and NCO uniform is a dark-blue naval rig with trousers and a belt plus a peaked cap.
+The enlisted uniform for sailors evinces a mix of Prussian and British influences, having a sailor cap with the dress) while the Marine enlisted and NCO uniform is a dark-blue naval rig with trousers and a belt plus a peaked cap.

-The dress uniform of the "Arturo Prat" naval academy is also blue with trousers, but with headdress similar to that worn by Prat and the crew of the Esmeralda during the Battle of Iquique in 1879.
+The dress uniform of the "Arturo Prat" naval academy is blue with trousers, with a headdress similar to that worn by Prat and the crew of the Esmeralda during the Battle of Iquique in 1879.
 The headdress worn is the peaked cap.